bosxch/bosxch/README.md

 <h1 align="center">Hi!
 I'm Amparo, a full-stack web developer 👨‍💻</h1>
 <h3 align="center">Working in the IT world since 2023 🚀</h3>

-- 🔭 I’m currently **looking for a job**
+- 🔭 I’m currently **looking for a job**.

-- 💬 Ask me about **JavaScript and React**
+- 💬 Ask me about **JavaScript and React**.

 - 📫 If you're interested in working with me or want to reach me, please feel free to contact me at  **amparocardosobosch@gmail.com**

 - 🌱 I’m currently learning and I intend to be an eternal learner.
-I am constantly exploring new technologies and pushing my own limits.
+I’m constantly exploring new technologies and pushing my own limits.

-- ✨ I’m from Argentina and my English level is [C1 (Advanced)](https://www.efset.org/cert/sxWNQR)
+- ✨ I’m from Argentina and my English level is [C1 (Advanced)](https://www.efset.org/cert/sxWNQR).

 <h2 align="left">🌈 What I do</h2>
 I specialize in building custom web applications using modern web development tools and frameworks.
 From front-end design to back-end architecture, I'm comfortable working on every part of the stack.
 I'm a big believer in clean code, test-driven development, and continuous deployment.